 This course prepares the teacher to plan and implement effective instructional methods and strategies to meet the needs of diverse adaptive learners in the K-6 and/or 5-8 classrooms.
+MSSE core course.
 Prerequisite: SPED 700 Introduction and Characteristics of Students with Adaptive Learning Needs.